-The word Paschim literally means west, Uttana means stretched out and asana is pose.
-Here the word paschim (west) doesn’t mean the west side rather it indicated the back of the body.
-The back of body is referred as paschim here.
-Hence a posture in which back of the body or spine is stretched out is called paschimottanasana (forward bend pose).
+The word Paschim literally means west, Uttana means stretched out and asana is a pose.
+Here the word Paschim (west) doesn’t mean the west side rather it indicated the back of the body.
+The back of the body is referred to as Paschim here.
+Hence a posture in which back of the body or spine is stretched out is called Paschimottanasana (forward bend pose).

 - Sit up with the legs stretched out straight in front of you on the floor.

 - Keep the spine erect and toes flexed towards you.

 - Breathing in, slowly raise both the arms straight above your head and stretch up.

 - Slowly breathe out and bend forward from the hip joint, chin moving toward the toes keeping the spine erect.